· 25 February 2020 ·

 My long poems Venus and Adonis (1593) and The Rape of Lucrece (1594) were dedicated to the 3rd Earl of Southampton.
 He has also been connected, intimately though conjecturally, to my Sonnets.
 Essex and Southampton were convicted of treason at the same time, in the same trial.
 Essex was executed, Southampton wasn’t.
 Why not?

-The customary explanation is that Robert Cecil considered Southampton to be an impressionable young man of weak character (he was 27) who was led astray by his adoration of Essex.
-Cecil, generous in victory after eliminating his primary rival, advocated for Southampton’s sentence to be commuted to life imprisonment, and the queen complied.
+The customary explanation is that Robert Cecil considered Southampton to be an impressionable young man of weak character (he was 27, with a wife and two daughters), who was led astray by his adoration of Essex.
+Magnanimous in victory after eliminating his rival, Cecil advocated for the commutation of Southampton’s death sentence to life in prison, and the queen complied.
 Southampton spent the last two years of Elizabeth’s reign in the Tower.
 One of James Stuart’s first acts upon gaining the English throne in 1603 was to free the prisoner, then restore his rights and titles.
-Southampton was soon elected a Garter knight, granted several manors, and given the lucrative customs farm on sweet wines that had previously belonged to Essex.
+Southampton was soon elected a Garter knight, granted several manors, and given the lucrative customs farm on sweet wines that had belonged to Essex.

 A year later, on 24 June 1604, the day I happened to die, Southampton was arrested by Crown agents.
 He spent a bad night back at the Tower with no sleep and lots of questions asked, before being released the following day.
 You’ll have to investigate that one yourself.
 I don’t know what was going on, I was busy.